Exact sampling of molecules in chemical space: Results

 Since Eq.~(\ref{eq:max_slope}) describes a relation over all of the permitted chemical space, even approximate values for the maximal $m^{P}$ may help design molecular representations or tuning model flexibility by taking into account distances between data points and the expected variation in the target property.
-As an illustration, we show the absolute property deviation from the initial values in Fig.~\ref{fig:properties_distance}a,b: A too small slope of the curve under the $95^\text{th}$ percentile means weak correlation with the target property.
-Too large slopes indicate discontinuities of the representation with respect to the property, which are associated with larger errors.\cite{D2MA00742H} A good representation should find a compromise between both.
-By calculating the derivative of the property machine learning models could be fine-tuned for each property, enhancing a model's performance.
+As an illustration, we show the absolute property deviation from the initial values in Figs.~\ref{fig:properties_distance}a and ~\ref{fig:properties_distance}b: A too small slope of the curve under the $95^\text{th}$ percentile means weak correlation with the target property.
+Larger slopes on the other hand do not necessarily lead to smaller errors as they can correspond to discontinuities of the representation with respect to the property, which is associated with larger errors.\cite{D2MA00742H}